Integrating View Conditions for Image Synthesis: Method

 With a source image $I_s$ containing a bounding box mask of the object to be edited and the reference object image $O_r$ with the corresponding camera view, we employ the personalized Stable Diffusion Inpaint Model, controlled by edge and color information, to synthesize the target image.

 Why not simply overlay the synthesized object onto the original image?
-The reason lies in the fact that synthesized objects are typically not perfect, they may exhibit some degree of deformation or error.
+The reason lies in the fact that synthesized objects are typically not perfect, they may exhibit some degree of artifacts or distortion.
 Consequently, during the image synthesis process, we can only refer to the synthesized object rather than relying on it entirely.